branner-non-code/notes/CONTENT/SSH/ASCII_visual_pattern_when_using_ssh.md

-## VisualHostKey - Visual pattern when using SSH
+## VisualHostKey - ASCII visual pattern when using SSH

 Place